 The American Dental Association, along with the ADA Foundation, is pleased to provide you with the February 2017 National Children's Dental Health Month (NCDHM) campaign poster.
 This month-long national health observance brings together thousands of dedicated dental professionals, healthcare providers, and educators to promote the benefits of good oral health to children, their caregivers, teachers and many others.

 This year’s NCDHM campaign slogan, “Choose Tap Water for a Sparkling Smile” is displayed in English on one side of the poster and in Spanish on the reverse side.
 In addition to the campaign slogan, the message “I love tap water” is displayed as emoji with the familiar NCDHM characters – the Smileys, McGinns and K9 featured in the poster design, having fun climbing and sliding on and around the emoji.
 These versatile posters will help speakers, teachers, and others to address a range of age groups.

 Order 2017 National Children's Dental Health Month Posters.
 Learn More.

 The NCDHM Program Planning Guide provides program coordinators, dental societies, teachers, and parents with resources to promote the benefits of good oral health to children.
 The guide includes easy-to-do activities, program planning timetable tips, a sample NCDHM proclamation, and much, much more.

 Download the NCDHM Program Planning Guide (PDF)

-The NCDHM Posters feature the 2016 slogan "Sugar Wars" and are available in English and Spanish.
+The NCDHM Posters feature the 2017 slogan "Choose Tap Water for a Sparkling Smile" and are available in English and Spanish.

 To Download "Do It Yourself" Posters (available in 8.5"x11" or 11"x17"):